The courts have fined a second accounting firm over involvement in a client’s breach of workplace laws.

 Accountants and advisers reminded of obligations

-Peter Docherty, general manager of public practice at CPA Australia, says the decision further reminds members that they may also be fined if their client does not meet the obligations under the Fair Work Act.
+Peter Docherty, former general manager of public practice at CPA Australia, says the decision further reminds members that they may also be fined if their client does not meet the obligations under the Fair Work Act.

 “Members asked to advise clients on their obligations under the Fair Work Act and under the various award arrangements should only take on the engagement if they know they have the depth of knowledge in this area to advise their client competently,” he says.